 How to choose an e-commerce business model for your online business

-Before choosing an e-commerce business model for your online business, you need to research the market you are about to target and be absolutely honest about what value you can bring to it; as well as determine who you are selling to and how you want to source and distribute your products.
+Before choosing an e-commerce business model for your online business, you need to research the market you are about to target.
+More importantly, be absolutely honest about what value you can bring to it.
+Finally, determine who you are selling to and how you want to source and distribute your products.